19 Pretty Flowers for a Cutting Garden

 You might know this beauty as cornflower.
 And if you’re familiar with it, you probably love how easy it is to grow.
 They are prolific growers that require very little care but offer many rewards.
 Bachelor’s buttons make pretty dried flowers, too!

-Why we love it: Bachelor’s buttons are beautiful and long-lasting as cut flowers.
+Why we love it: Bachelor’s buttons are beautiful and long-lasting as flowers for a cut garden.
 Their large variety of lively colors will add brightness to any arrangement.
 Look for them in blue, pink, red, white and purple.

 (Cosmos spp., annual)

-Cosmos is a garden favorite that is known to attract birds and butterflies, but you don’t want to give this one completely to your winged friends.
+This annual flower is a garden favorite that is known to attract birds and butterflies, but you don’t want to give cosmos completely to your winged friends.
 Cut cosmos and take it inside and enjoy it yourself.

 (Leucanthemum x superbum, Zones 4 to 9)

-Why we love it: I love floral arrangements that include Shasta daisies because the white provides a calm among all the crazy colors of the other blooms I enjoy.
+Why we love it: I love floral arrangements that include Shasta daisies because the white flowers provide a calm among all the crazy colors of the other blooms I enjoy.
 Plus, it’ll probably be one of the last standing in your bouquet.

 (Gomphrena globosa, annual)